khanhth/Review-of-Analysis-of-Algorithms/README.md

 *Empirical result.*

-**Warning**: Numbers in the table below is not updated and may be inaccurate.
+**Warning**: Numbers in the specific table below may be inaccurate and need to be updated, see [TODO]s in the corresponding Java classes.

 | Algorithm                | Initialization  | Union         | Find |
 |--------------------------|-----------------|---------------|------|